 Zapier has more native integrations than any competitor.
 When a niche SaaS you need is not supported by Make or n8n, Zapier often has it.
 The trigger-and-action interface is the simplest mental model in the category, which is why it dominates in non-technical teams and SMBs that do not have anyone who can configure alternatives.

 Zapier is the right choice when: the team is non-technical, the integrations needed exist only in Zapier, and monthly task volume stays under 10,000.
+It becomes risky when the workflow is tied to revenue operations, customer experience, or high-volume internal processing, because a simple first setup can hide expensive run costs later.

 Make

 Make is the right choice when: the automation involves conditional branching, data transformation, or looping across arrays, and the team prefers visual tooling over code.
+It is often the best middle ground for operator-owned workflows where the business needs transparency but not full custom engineering.

 n8n